 The Down & Dirty on How to Start Full-Time RV Living Before You Retire

-Did you know that most Americans aren’t saving close to enough for retirement?
+Did you know that most Americans aren’t saving close to enough money for retirement?
 So, will they ever fully retire?
 Many won’t!

 I’ve met more than a few people that are saddled with a big house that won’t sell but they wish they could hit the open road in their RV.
 If you don’t want to be one of those people then continue reading.

 Why Start Full-Time RV Living Before You Retire

 Myself, my husband and our four kids have been living in an RV and traveling full-time since Nov 2017.
 Before then, I thought I wanted the big house in the prestigious neighborhood — but the truth is — it was all about my ego.
 I wanted to look successful and have people I admired pat me on the back.

 I was a prisoner to an expensive house and working every day.
 The house was big and it looks nice from the outside but inside, I was sad sitting there knowing that most of the people I cared about were too busy with their own lives to even come by.
 And I was too busy to leave too — because I was paying for this house!

 The thought of RV life and being away from everyone really scared me but then I realized that I hadn’t seen some of these people I lived near for almost a year!
 Why was I staying in one place, never taking vacations and not seeing the people I cared about anyway?